javierbotero/dog-clothes-catalogue/README.md

 # Dog Catalog App

-This is app is based on a catalog of clothes for dogs.
+This app is based on a catalog of clothes for dogs.
 The web app has two types of pages, one page with a list of items that could be filtered by categories and one page for the item details.
 The app also collects information data from the [API Financial Modeling Grep](https://financialmodelingprep.com/developer/docs/) to display different prices to the items.

 ## Live Preview